CNoune/IMG_pipelines/IMG_R/Readme.txt

 Simply run in RStudio (or any IDE/terminal prompt) as you normally would.

 Scripts:
+RClust_Dist - K-means clustering using the APE, MCLUST and kmeans packages - use for nucleotide alignment clustering RClust_SNPs - K-means clustering using MCLUST and kmeans packahes - use for SNP abundance clustering.
+  1. Data should be formatted as tab-delimeted table.
+  2. Data should be produced from the GATK VariantsToTable tool.
+  3. Abundance should be precalculated prior to running this script.
-RClust - Kmeans clustering using the APE, MCLUST and kmeans packages RBassay - Median lethal dose and median survival time statistical analysis using MASS
+RBassay - Median lethal dose and median survival time statistical analysis using MASS

 Citations: